-ESOL Examinations:
+International English Examinations:

 Mayfield School has been accepted by The British Council as an official Internal Cambridge Examination Centre.
-This means that we are able to offer the Cambridge examinations of KET, PET, First for Schools, Cambridge Advanced and Proficiency on site.
+This means that we are able to offer the Cambridge examinations on site.
 The Speaking examination element is also held on site with official Cambridge examiners coming to the school to hold the interviews.
 This is extremely advantageous for the girls as it a) does not add extra travel costs to the expense of the exam and b) reduces the level of stress and anxiety the students may feel on the examination days.